Nurture Fostering Limited Logo

 These house rules should be recorded on the placement plan and in the safe caring document.

-4. Managing Challenging Behaviour and De-escalation of Conflicts
+4. Supporting Behaviour that Challenges and De-escalation of Conflicts

 The Agency's approach means that:

-All foster carers receive training in positive care and support of children, including training in de-escalating problems and disputes.
+All foster carers receive training to support children with behaviour that challenges, including training in de-escalating techniques.

-Conflict management is used effectively by foster carers and includes the appropriate use of restorative practices that improve relationships, increase children's sense of personal responsibility and reduce the need for formal police intervention.
-The Agency's approach to care is designed to minimise the need for police involvement to deal with challenging behaviour and avoid criminalising children unnecessarily.
+The use of restorative practices can help improve relationships, increase children's sense of personal responsibility and reduce the need for formal police intervention.
+The Agency's approach to care is designed to minimise the need for police involvement to deal with behaviour that challenges and avoid criminalising children unnecessarily.
 Proactive and effective working relationships with the police help to support and protect children.
 The Agency and carers work with the police to protect children from any unnecessary involvement in the criminal justice system.

 Positive behaviour is promoted consistently.
 Foster carers use effective de-escalation techniques and creative alternative strategies that are specific to the needs of each child and planned in consultation with them where possible.

-Foster carers receive support on how to manage their responses and feelings arising from caring for children, particularly where children display very challenging behaviour, and understand how children's previous experiences can manifest in challenging behaviour.
+Foster carers receive support on how to manage their responses and feelings arising from caring for children, particularly where children display behaviour that challenges, and understand how children's previous experiences can manifest in behaviour.

-Difficult or challenging behaviour in children can occur for a number of reasons, for example:
+Difficult behaviour in children can occur for a number of reasons, for example:

 • As a way of expressing emotions;